 PassMeFast offers driving courses across Greater Manchester, West Yorkshire and South Yorkshire.
-We’ve ignored the slow pace of other driving lessons in favour of flexible, intensive and semi-intensive courses ranging from our 5-hour refresher course to our beginner 48-hour course.
+We’ve ignored the slow pace of other driving lessons in favour of flexible, intensive and semi-intensive courses ranging from our 5-hour refresher course to our 20 hour driving course to our beginner 48-hour course.
 Our instructors will pick you up and drop you off at home or work—so you can fit everything around your schedule.
 Take a look at our course prices for more information.

 If you’re not too sure which of our courses is suited to you, you could go for our course assessment.
 One of our grade A or B driving instructors will assess your driving ability over an hour and recommend you a suitable course.